Engineering Predictable Surface Behaviour Over Time

 Predictability matters more than perfection.
 When ageing is predictable, expectations can be managed.

-Managing Exposure: UV, Moisture, Heat
+Managing Exposure: Cold, UV, Moisture, Heat

 Exterior surfaces are exposed every day — not in isolation, but in combination.